 Is the paper textured?

 Yes.
-In one of the last steps in the paper making process, the Lokta pulp from the bush is spread out on screens and sun dried.
-The screens produce a beautiful texture that can be felt or seen upon close inspection.
-The fibers themselves also provide a texture.
+In one of the last steps in the paper making process, the Lokta pulp from the bush is spread out on boxed screens and dried in the Himalayan sun.

 How does lokta paper feel?